Sushanth2805/redis-chat-app/README.md

 - 🛠️ Integration with Upstash Redis for Scalable Chat
 - 💙 Awesome Landing Page
 - 🌐 Deployment
-- 🚀 And Many More Cool Features
-- ✅ This is a lot of work.
-Support my work by subscribing to the [Channel](https://www.youtube.com/@asaprogrammer_)

 ### Setup .env file